Tom Bekkers

 Project manager and technical lead in the cultural field

-I am an artist with a special focus on kinetic art installations.
-In addition to creating my own work, I freelance as a project manager and technical lead, supporting fellow artists in bringing their ideas to life.
+In addition to creating my own kinetic art installations, I work as a project manager and technical lead, supporting fellow artists in bringing their ideas to life.

 I have a broad skill set, with a focus on electronics, system design, and project management.
-To bring projects to life, I draw on the following areas of expertise:
+My specialty is high-end motion control.

 Project management

 I have experience coordinating diverse teams, maintaining structure in complex projects.
 I'm able to bridge an artist’s vision with its technical execution, and communicate fluently with both artists and engineers.
-This enables me to keep projects on track—even under tight deadlines.
+This enables me to work with tight deadlines.

 Electronics